GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/ComputerArchitecture.md

 Computer Architecture = Instruction Set Architecture + Cmputer Organization.

-At the highest level is the Instruction Set Architecture At the middle level is the Computer Organization
+At the highest level is the Instruction Set Architecture
+At the middle level is the Computer Organization
 At the lowest level is the Hardware.

+&nbsp;
 #### 3.2.1 Instruction Set Architecture

 It is a basic set of commands and instructions that a microprocessor can understand and carry out.

 It is usually refed to as a ___ISA___, and it is the design of the environment that implements an instruction set.
 Esentially, a run-time environment similar to those interpreters of high-level languages.
 They include all the instructions, registers, interrupts, memory models, addressing models, I/O, etc. of a CPU.
 The more features, the more circuits are required to implement it.

+&nbsp;
 #### 3.2.2 Computer Organization

 This is the functional view of viewing a computer.
 Hardare compinents are only boxes with input and output tha connect to each other.
 Two computers may have the same ISA but different organiation.
 For example, both Intel and AMD implement the x86 ISA, but the hardware components are not the same.